chutney-testing/chutney-testing.github.io-legacy/docs/functions/json.md

 Following functions help you handle JSON documents.

-!!! important "The document object given to those functions could be of any type as it is always serialize as JSON string first"
+!!! important "All functions accept an input parameter `document` of any type"

 # JsonPath